Burial Ground: The Nights of Terror (1981)

 “This cloth smells of death,” the ‘little’ tyke comments after sniffing a rag.
 It’s one of the most famous lines from the film since it’s both an inane bit of dialogue and ultimately meaningless.
 The zombies invade and George valiantly tries to shoot them; green goo dribbling out of their bullet wounds.
 They tear George apart Romero-style and feast on his guts while Evelyn clutches Michael.
 They eventually set one of the fiends on fire in a pretty decent slow-motion scene.

 Even though they’ve pretty much figured out how to kill them, the survivors decide to barricade themselves inside the castle rather than form a frontal assault.
 That turns out to be a seriously poor decision as one zombie, who is evidently a ninja, throws a goddamn spike into the maid’s hand, immobilizing her.
 The zombies hold up a huge scythe and slowly decapitate her, catching her disembodied head like it’s a goddamn wedding bouquet.
-Arming themselves with various tools, they attack the doors with a vengeance and although James is a crack shot with a shot gun, they quickly run out of bullets.
+Arming themselves with various tools, they attack the doors with a vengeance and although James is a crack shot with a gun, they quickly run out of bullets.
 “Shells, call ‘em shells!”

 Somehow, Janet made it out of the trap with nothing more than a nasty scar, which is bullshit, and Leslie leaves to get her some bandages.
-A zombie grabs her through a window in a pale imitation of the infamous wood-in-the-eye scene from Fulci’s Zombie and she’s yanked into the glass shards.
+A zombie grabs her through a window in a pale imitation of the infamous wood-in-the-eye scene from Zombie and she’s yanked into the glass shards.
 What’s truly odd is that the zombie appears to have a heart attack and simply falls backward.
 Nicholas, who really has no reason to continue serving these assholes, endlessly lights candles as the horde breaks through the front door.
 They fight back and Evelyn hesitates as she unsheathes a sword and approaches a zombie trying to climb through the window.
 Don’t hesitate, stupid!
 She finally grows a pair and even decapitates one of them.
 This leads us into the most famous and insanely unique element of the film.

-Andrea Bianchi is a forgotten Italian exploitation filmmaker, but the one thing that sets him apart from his more successful counterparts is the recurring theme of incest that pops up in more than a few of his films.
+Andrea Bianchi is a forgotten Italian exploitation filmmaker, but the one thing that sets him apart from his more successful contemporaries is the recurring theme of incest that pops up in more than a few of his films.
 Michael is so thankful to his mother that he begins kissing her, first affectionately, as a son might, then inappropriately passionately.
 He tries to suckle her breasts and reach between her legs.
 This incest development arrives completely out-of-left field and it’s satisfying to see Evelyn slap the shit out of her freak son.
 He protests wildly and runs off.
 “What’s wrong?!
 I’m your son!!”
 I don’t even know where to begin with that statement.

 Leslie has turned and Evelyn later finds her munching hungrily on part of Michael.
 She has an absolute meltdown and begins slamming Leslie’s head against a tub as milky red liquid flows out of her skull.
 We get more zombie action which, by the way, shouldn’t involve breathing.
 I find it hard to believe that zombies can breathe, but we get that on the soundtrack.
 The professor returns and eats Nick.
-The remaining group make it to some sort of atrium and then enter a monastery, where James interrupts a group of monks meditating.
+The survivors make it to some sort of atrium and then enter a monastery, where James interrupts a group of monks meditating.
 No music plays and the scene is fairly eerie.
 The monks each look up, revealing themselves to be none other than the undead.
 Of course, this is all ludicrous and impossible by the well-established laws of movie zombies, but it’s still fun to see them play dress up.
 James is toast, or rather, a meatball, and Mark, Janet, and Evelyn rush out to a builder’s workshop.

 Inside, they try to block the entrance but find a zombie upstairs.
 In a grainy, jarring shot, Mark throws the guy over a balcony in slow-motion.
 Next up is Michael, who appears in the hallway.
 Evelyn, overjoyed at seeing her eerie son, offers up her bare nipple, which he bites off big time.
 In quite a downer of an ending, the rest of the munch bunch push Mark into an electric saw and several hands paw at Janet.
 The film ends with a freeze frame of her screaming face.